joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 The corporate world generally hasn't understood accessibility and so hasn't created the space and budget for formal roles.

-But, accessibility is not a discrete 'thing' a single person can 'do'.
+But, accessibility is not a discrete *thing* a single person can *do*.

 To succeed, accessibility must woven throughout various disciplines, organisational areas and activities.
 IT security is not a wholly unreasonable comparison, here.
-In that in security everyone has a role to play in its success and it should be thought about and integrated at various levels.
+In security, everyone has a role to play in its success and it should be thought about and integrated at various levels.

 The outcomes for accessibility and IT security are quite different, that said!